LDAsuku/soggy/readme.md

 ## Running

-Put the `resources` directory in the current working directory and run.
+Put the `resources` directory and `soggy.cfg` in the current working directory and run soggy.
 Enter `help` in the interactive prompt to see a list of commands.

+`dispatch.py` is obsolete.
+The game server has a built-in dispatch server now.

 Resources can be found on the repo wiki.